Adityamaurya790/weatherApp/README.md

 <h1>Weather App</h1>

-<p>This is a simple weather app that allows you to check the current weather conditions for a specific city.</p>
+<p>This is a simple weather app prototype that allows you to check the current weather conditions for a specific city.</p>

 <h2>Features</h2>
     <ul>